5l1v3r1/jmx-staticport-agent/README.md

     jmx-staticport-agent
 ===============================================================================

-Exposes JMX MBeans over a specific network interface (Different than default getHostByName function result), and a target port.
+Expose JMX MBeans over a specific network interface (Different than default getHostByName function result), and a target port.

 All network communications will me made over :
  - The specified interface, without using any DNS lookup.
  - The specified port and only this one.
+(Not random range like default behaviour)

 Building from sources :
 ===============================================================================